featured image

 Planning

-Prior to disposing of a residential property, particularly if it falls into one of the categories above, please get in touch to consider if a 60-day Capital Gains Tax return is required.
+Please get in touch before disposing of a residential property, particularly if it falls into one of the categories above, to determine whether a 60-day Capital Gains Tax return is required.

 Provide all the information to your adviser so they can prepare calculations to indicate what liability may arise.
 This should help you plan your cashflow.